• Skip to primary navigation

 Homemade Breakfast Sausage Patties - to be frozen | The Worktop

 You cook these sausage patties just on any frying pan or skillet.
 Lightly oil the pan, then drop the sausage patties on.
 Generally speaking, when the patties are brown on one side, flip and cook the other side until brown.
+It takes about 6-7 minutes total.

-Check that the middle is cooked through.
+Check that the middle is fully cooked through.
 Well, what does that mean you might ask?
 And how?
 Before I had an instant read thermometer, I would break a sausage patty apart to check.
 Or I would often overcook the sausage patties just to make sure they were done.

 Breakfast Sausage Patties | The Worktop